wyaeger/viral-metagenomics-pipeline/README.md

 [2.5.
 Check with FastQC again to make sure Trimmomatic worked]
 3. Removal of spike-ins/synthetic molecules using BBDuk (will-1umb-bbduk.sh)
 4. Decontamination (removal of human, mouse, cat, and dog DNA) using BBSplit (will-1umb-bbsplit.sh)
-5. Genome assembly using metaSPAdes (pending)
+5. Scaffold assembly and isolation of viral contigs using metaviralSPAdes (pending; will-1umb-metaviralspades.sh)